 You'll work with Apple systems engineers, learn the inner workings of iOS, watchOS, tvOS, and homeOS, and optimize your code in ways only Apple can.
 Join our team and make a real difference for music lovers everywhere.
 The Apple Music Frameworks team owns the technology stack that enables the embedded Apple Music experience across all of our mobile platforms: iOS, watchOS, and homeOS.

 Naturally, the discovery made headlines and sparked intense speculation.
-Shortly afterwards, Apple updated the job posting and replaced the word "homeOS" with HomePod.
-Now a similar job posting has surfaced that again uses the term "homeOS".
-This time, too, Apple is looking for an iOS engineer to work in the Apple Music team.
-The description explicitly contains the term "homeOS".
-The position, which is based in San Diego, is also advertised on the regional Apple websites - with the aforementioned "homeOS" mention.
+Shortly thereafter, Apple updated the job posting, replacing the word "homeOS" with HomePod.
+Now, a similar job posting has surfaced that again uses the term "homeOS."
+This time, Apple is once again seeking an iOS engineer to work on the Apple Music team.
+The description explicitly includes the term "homeOS."
+The position, based in San Diego, is also advertised on Apple's regional websites—with the aforementioned "homeOS" reference.

 homeOS: Will Apple combine tvOS and audioOS?

-Apple currently operates two core home-based operating systems, audioOS for the HomePod and tvOS for the Apple TV. audioOS is based on tvOS—the only difference is in the name.
+Apple currently operates two core home-based operating systems, audioOS for the HomePod and tvOS for the Apple TV.
+AudioOS is based on tvOS—the only difference is the name.
 As part of the company's longer-term strategy and future product plans, a "homeOS" operating system would help unify the company's home offerings into a single operating system.
 At this point, however, this is pure speculation.
-However, since Apple keeps using the term "homeOS," the idea is not that unrealistic.
-However, it is not impossible that "homeOS" is a name used internally by Apple and will never be a name for a software platform that is publicly available.
+However, given Apple's recurring use of the term "homeOS," the idea isn't entirely unrealistic.
+However, it's possible that "homeOS" is a name used internally by Apple and will never be the name of a publicly available software platform.
 (Photo by Unsplash / Jeremy Bezanger)